Surveying the hedgerows on the Golden Cap Estate

 A big job

-We're now recruiting volunteers to help John in this time-consuming work.
-Starting in May 2014 we're aiming to:
+We're still in need of volunteers to help John in this time-consuming work.
+We started in May 2014 with an aim of:

-- map as many veteran trees as possible during the season
+- mapping as many veteran trees as possible during the season

-- walk with a special GPS unit to measure hedges identified as important
+- walking with a special GPS unit to measure hedges identified as important

 If you enjoy walking, have an interest in ecology or just fancy exploring a special area on the West Dorset coast, we'd welcome your help.
 We prefer volunteers to work in pairs for safety reasons so it's best if you can bring a friend.
 Full training will be provided.